Testing recommendations for ortho-phthalates

 Are ortho-phthalates really in food?

 Yes.
-Although FDA does not routinely test for o-phthalates in the foods sampled in its Total Diet Study, others have tested a diverse mix of foods for up to 20 o-phthalates.
+Although FDA does not routinely test for o-phthalates in the foods sampled in its Total Diet Study, other research studies have tested a diverse mix of foods for up to 20 o-phthalates.

-- United States: Academic and government researchers tested 72 different food samples collected in 2013 for nine o-phthalates with detection levels of around 0.2 to 4 parts per billion (ppb) and found all nine.
+• United States: 72 different food samples collected in 2013 for nine o-phthalates with detection levels of around 0.2 to 4 parts per billion (ppb) and found all nine.
 DEHP was found in 74% of the samples.
-It used gas chromatograph – mass spectrometer (GC-MS) method.
+The study used the gas chromatograph – mass spectrometer (GC-MS) method.

-- Canada: Tested 159 different food samples for 20 o-phthalates collected in 2013 with detection levels around 10 parts per billion (ppb).
+• Canada: Tested 159 different food samples for 20 o-phthalates collected in 2013 with detection levels around 10 parts per billion (ppb).
 Six o-phthalates were found in 141 of the samples.
 One o-phthalate, DEHP was found in the 111 samples.
-It used GC-MS method.
+The study used GC-MS method.

-- United Kingdom: Tested 119 different food samples combined in 20 food groups for 17 o-phthalates collected in 2008 with limit of quantification around 2.5 to 714 ppb.
+• United Kingdom: Tested 119 different food samples combined in 20 food groups for 17 o-phthalates collected in 2008 with limit of quantification around 2.5 to 714 ppb.
 Five o-phthalates were found.
 DEHP was found in 11 of the 20 food groups.
-It used GC-MS method.
+The study used the GC-MS method.

 FDA allows multiple uses of o-phthalates; in most cases, the amount of chemicals added to food contact articles is only limited by good manufacturing practice.